chriscarrollsmith/rust-practice/book_notes.md

 ./main
 ```

-Rust (obviously) is an "ahead-of-time compiled" language rather than an interpreted one, so the executable can be run on any computer (with a little help from `chmod`).
+Rust is an "ahead-of-time compiled" language rather than an interpreted one, so the executable can be distributed and run without a language interpreter.

 Usually we'll compile with `cargo`, not `rustc`.